 For UEs with two transmit antenna connectors in closed-loop spatial multiplexing scheme, the requirements in subclasuse 6.5.2 apply to each transmit antenna connector.
 The requirements shall be met with UL MIMO configurations described in clause 6.2D.1.

-If UE is configured for transmission on single-antenna port, the requirements in clause 6.5.2 apply.6.5D.3 Spurious emission for UL MIMO
+If UE is configured for transmission on single-antenna port, the requirements in clause 6.5.2 apply to the sum of out of band emission at each UE antenna connector.

+6.5D.3 Spurious emission for UL MIMO